Hecktagon/startup/conflictTest.md

 this is a conflict test
-here is an eit from GitHub
+here is an edit from GitHub